 Above is a sample of a ball band.
 On this ball band are the answers you need to make the necessary choices for knitting needles.
-The yarn companies follow a set of guidelines to gauge the yarn to match a size of knitting needle.
-The example above, Bernat has determined that this yarn is a 8 mm or Size US 11 Knitting Needle.
-This is the recommendation hook for this thickness of yarn.
+The yarn companies follow a set of guidelines to gauge the yarn to match the size of a knitting needle.
+The example above, Bernat has determined that this yarn is an 8 mm or Size US 11 Knitting Needle.
+This is the recommendation hook for this thickness of the yarn.

 The thickness of the needle is considered the recommendation of the yarn to fit your crochet hook and needle sizes.
 If your tension is consistent, each stitch will end up in the same size stitch and be uniform.